Firearms Safety & Training Basics

 Pay it forward:

-If you have benefited from someone sharing their time, knowledge, skills and resources with you to safely use a firearm, improve on your own skills and knowledge then pass them on to a newbie for the legacy to continue.
+If you have benefited from someone sharing their time, knowledge, skills and resources with you to safely use a firearm, continue to improve upon your own skills and knowledge and pass them on to a newbie for the legacy to continue.